 What is a risk register?

 A risk register is a tool used to identify, assess, and prioritize risks in an organization.
-It typically includes a detailed description of each identified risk, an assessment of the likelihood and potential impact of the risk, and a plan for managing or mitigating the risk.
+It typically includes a detailed description of each identified risk, an assessment of its likelihood and potential impact, and a plan for managing or mitigating the risk.

-The purpose of a risk register is to help relevant stakeholders understand the potential risks associated with a process, project, systems, or the organisation as a whole, and to develop strategies for dealing with those risks effectively.
+A risk register aims to help relevant stakeholders understand the potential risks associated with a process, project, system, or organization and develop strategies for dealing with those risks effectively.